 We went through a number of physical and online stores where we can get our hands on a number of rollators.
 As expected, we ended up with plenty of models; each comes with various features and caters to specific uses.
 And choosing the top rollators was very overwhelming and quite confusing.

-We then decided to take on the challenge of identifying the top models because we thought how it would be great to narrow down the list so that we can spare you from doing extensive research.
-So we began by establishing the common buying criteria based on the feedbacks we got from common users through forums like Motor Neurone Disease Association Forum as well as friends.
+We then decided to take on the challenge of identifying the top models because to narrow down the list so that we can spare you from doing extensive research.
+So we began by establishing the common buying criteria based on the feedback we got from common users through forums like Motor Neurone Disease Association Forum as well as friends.

 The criteria we gathered include those things mentioned above under the Buyer’s Guide.
 To enumerate a few, we included: size and weight, wheels, brakes, grips, features, etc. After this, we applied scores to each of the rollators on our list based on the criteria.
 We then compiled the scores and sorted them accordingly in ascending order.
 The highest among those being the one on top.